-First, this enables Facebook to show your awareness ads to more people, because the algorithm will have a very good idea of who is most likely to watch the first three seconds of your awareness videos.
+This enables Facebook to show your awareness ads to more people, because the algorithm will have a very good idea of who is most likely to watch the first three seconds of your awareness videos.

 You can also create a lookalike audience from people who have already converted through your conversion campaigns to use for your awareness ads.

 This can shorten the funnel and speed up the buying process.
-With a properly structured Facebook funnel and good audience segmentation, the Facebook algorithm will identify and target the users with the lowest cost per acquisition.
+With a properly-structured Facebook funnel and good audience segmentation, the Facebook algorithm will identify and target the users with the lowest cost per acquisition.

 See how it pays to be friends with Facebook?

-There’s a core concept in Facebook marketing cost/benefit analysis that’s fairly unique to Facebook.
+There’s a core concept in Facebook marketing cost-benefit analysis that’s fairly unique to Facebook.

-In your analysis, you need to also evaluate the quality of the audience that your awareness campaign is creating.
+In your analysis, you need to also evaluate the quality of the audience your awareness campaign is creating.

 Your awareness campaigns are arguably the most important.
-The reason you create a separate audience for each ad is so that you can identify how ready people are to consider and buy your stuff after they’ve seen an awareness ad.
+The reason you create a separate audience for each ad is so you can identify how ready people are to consider and buy your stuff after they’ve seen an awareness ad.